frequency-chain/frequency/designdocs/user-handles.md

 * **Suffix generation**: The suffix generation algorithm will be based on a lazy sequence of suffixes.
 The algorithm will take a seed and generate a sequence of suffixes.
 The sequence will be generated lazily, i.e. the algorithm will generate a new suffix only when the previous suffix has been used.
 This will prevent the generation of a large number of suffixes that may not be used.
 [An Example of Fisher Yates, and Lazy Sequence Shuffling](https://github.com/Liberty30/magic-rs)

-* **Suffix Range (gov_min, gov_max)**: Ideally we should enforce governance window to be of a minimum size, say 10k.
+* **Suffix Range (min, max)**: Ideally we should enforce suffixes window to be of a minimum size, say 10k.
 This will prevent the generation of a large number of suffixes that may not be used, while keeping the performance in acceptable limits.